sporksmith/walking-onions-wip/other-proposals/xxx-happy-families.md

 ## Problem statement.

-The current family interface allows well-behaved relays to identify that they all belong to the same 'family', and should not be used in the same circuits.
+The current family mechanism allows well-behaved relays to identify that they all belong to the same 'family', and should not be used in the same circuits.

-Right now, this interface works by having every family member list every other family member in its server descriptor.
+Right now, families work by having every family member list every other family member in its server descriptor.
 This winds up using O(n^2) space in microdescriptors, server descriptors, and RAM.
 Adding or removing a server from the